Kitware/ParaView/Web/Documentation/guides/py_launcher/README.md

 ## Introduction

-When deploying ParaViewWeb for multiple users, you will need a launcher module that will start a new visualization process for each user that request one.
+When deploying ParaViewWeb for multiple users, you will need a launcher module that will start a new visualization process for each user that requests one.
-This task could be achieved by the JettySessionManager, but we wanted to provide a simple answer without requirering any external component that is not already available within the ParaView binaries.
+This task could be achieved by the JettySessionManager.
+However, we wanted to provide a simple answer that did not require the use of an external component that is not already available within the ParaView binaries.
-Hence we build a Python based process launcher that follow the ParaViewWeb RESTful API for launching new visualization process.
+Hence, we built a Python based process launcher that follows the ParaViewWeb RESTful API for launching a new visualization process.
-This document will first explain the expected RESTful API for launching a ParaViewWeb process and then will focus on how to customize the service for a real deployment.
+This document will first explain the expected RESTful API for launching a ParaViewWeb process.
+It will then focus on how to customize the service for a real deployment.

 ## Process launcher RESTful API

-VTKWeb/ParaViewWeb come with a JavaScript library which allow the user to trigger new process on the server side in a configurable manner.
+VTKWeb/ParaViewWeb come with a JavaScript library, which allows the user to trigger a new process on the server side in a configurable manner.

-The following code example illustrate what can be done on the client side and we will explain what should be expected by the server.
+The following code example illustrates what can be done on the client side, and we will explain what should be expected by the server.

     var config = {